SHARE

 Differential Diagnosis: Brittle Bone Conditions Other than OI

-The following is a list of conditions that share fragile or brittle bones as a distinguishing feature.
+Not all cases of brittle bones are OI.
+The following is a list of conditions that share brittle bones as a distinguishing feature.
 Brief descriptions and sources for further information are included.

 Bruck Syndrome